 The Board of Directors of Petron is composed of 15 members, three (3) of whom are independent directors, in accordance with the requirements of the SRC and the SEC's New Code of Corporate Governance for Publicly Listed Companies.
-Currently, only two (2) of the members are executive directors, occupying the positions of the President and Chief Executive Officer and the General Manager of the Company.
+Currently, four (4) of the members are executive directors, occupying the positions of the President and Chief Executive Officer, General Manager, Senior Vice President and Chief Finance Officer and Vice President for Procurement of the Company.